• Ethnic Enclaves

 • Women on the Front Lines

 There were women who worked in the printing presses in Norwood.
 A few had positions in management, but most worked on the floor.
-Clara Berwick, Jane Williams and Ligia Carlson … Continue reading Women on the Front Lines
+Clara Berwick, Jane Williams and Ligia Carlson all worked for thirty years at their jobs.
+Clara Berwick was the president of Berwick & Smith, Jane Williams worked for the Plimpton Press as…

 Discover more from Norwood Historical Society